Australia eCommerce Market Summary

 Australia is a market with unique features and big growth opportunities for both big retail brands and ecommerce startups.

 • Australia eCommerce Market has innovated at a slower pace than other highly developed nations, but it is nevertheless growing, and is marked by distinctive characteristics as a result of its geography.

 • Australia and China share a daigou (‘buy on behalf of’) culture, whereby shoppers in Australia buy and ship Australian and international products into China.
 Daigou started primarily as a means to ship baby formula into China and has since spread into other market segments such as beauty products, medicines and luxury goods.
 The global pandemic created supply and import issues for daigou shopping, but it is still a key feature of Australian e-commerce.

-• E-commerce is strongly integrated into daily life; 72 percent of the nation shops online, with consumers spending an average of $2,287 a year.
+• Australia eCommerce Market is strongly integrated into daily life; 72 percent of the nation shops online, with consumers spending an average of $2,287 a year.
 Australians tend to spend about twice as much when they shop online versus in a physical store, as e-commerce facilitates buying bigger and bulkier items.

 Australia eCommerce Market: Local brands dominate in a growing e-commerce market in Australia

 Australia’s US$42 billion business to consumere-commerce market grew 14.3 percent in 2020; this growth is projected to continue at a compound annual growth rate (CAGR) of 13.8 percent to 2024.
 E-commerce already makes up 16.3 percent of total

 retail in the country, and unlike many countries in our report, sales are dominated by a pair of local brands.
 Australian supermarket chain Woolworths is the top online retailer by net sales, followed by fellow domestic supermarket chain Coles.
 In third place is Apple.
 Migrating to an omnichannel strategy can pay dividends for merchants.
 Australians are not particularly loyal to major domestic brands and ecommerce startups – in any given quarter, nine out of 10 Australians will shop at both Coles and Woolworths – but research suggests that once consumers are using the online infrastructure of one brand, they are four times less likely to shop with other similar merchants.

 Mobile commerce is less popular than desktop, but younger Australian